Myorignl/Election-Analysis/README.md

   * Software:Python 3.7.6, Visual Studio Code,1.67

 ## Summary
-The analysis of teh election show that:
+The analysis of the election show that:
   * There were 369,711 votes cast in the election
   * The candidates were:
     - Charles Casper Stockham